 According to Kell, NSW is the capital of rising damp “generally due to a combination of old houses and mature gardens”.

-Rising damp may cause skirting and architraves to rot and paint and wallpaper to lift, says Archicentre, warning that rising dampness or salt damp can cause health problems.
+Rising dampness may cause skirting and architraves to rot and paint and wallpaper to lift, says Archicentre, warning that rising dampness or salt dampness can cause health problems.

-To detect rising damp, tap solid brick walls for a hollow sound or a change in tone.
+Tips: To detect rising dampness, tap solid brick walls for a hollow sound or a change in tone.

 “Both could indicate a plastered or rendered-over patch-up of a significant rising damp problem.